Tropical contractions to integral affine manifolds with singularities: Introduction

 \section{Introduction}

-There are two types of spaces which we study in tropical geometry.
-One is \emph{tropical varieties} which appear as the tropicalizations of algebraic varieties over valuation fields.
+The aim of this article and the sequel \cite{Yam24} is to link three different notions in tropical/non-archimedean geometry and mirror symmetry: \begin{itemize} \item tropical varieties, \item integral affine manifolds with singularities/the Gross--Siebert program, and \item essential skeletons/non-archimedean SYZ fibrations. \end{itemize} Tropical varieties appear as the tropicalizations of algebraic varieties over valued fields.
 They are polyhedral complexes equipped with some kind of affine structures.
 We also sometimes enlarge the class of tropical varieties so that it includes spaces constructed by gluing polyhedral complexes in tropical affine spaces by integral affine isomorphisms (e.g.~\cite{MR2275625, MR3330789}).
-The other one is \emph{integral affine manifolds with singularities} (we call them IAMS for short throughout the article).
-They arise as the dual intersection complexes of toric degenerations in the Gross--Siebert program \cite{MR2213573, MR2669728, MR2846484}.
-They are also expected to be the base spaces of Lagrangian torus fibrations in Strominger--Yau--Zaslow conjecture \cite{MR1429831}, and the Gromov--Hausdorff limits of maximally degenerating families of Calabi--Yau manifolds with Ricci-flat K\"{a}hler metrics \cite{MR1863732, MR2181810}.
-In this article, we study the relations between these two types of tropical spaces, which have only been studied separately.
-Our aim is to contribute to establishing a foundation of tropical geometry, under which one can study both of these objects in a unified way.
+Integral affine manifolds with singularities (we call them IAMS for short throughout the article) arise as the dual intersection complexes of toric degenerations in the Gross--Siebert program \cite{MR2213573, MR2669728, MR2846484}.
+They are also expected to be the base spaces of Lagrangian torus fibrations (SYZ fibrations) in Strominger--Yau--Zaslow conjecture \cite{MR1429831}, and the limits of maximally degenerating families of Calabi--Yau manifolds with Ricci-flat K\"{a}hler metrics in the Gromov--Hausdorff topology \cite{MR1863732, MR2181810}.
+Non-archimedean SYZ fibrations are an analogue of SYZ fibrations in non-archimedean geometry.
+They are constructed by using the Berkovich retractions associated with good minimal dlt-models for maximally degenerate Calabi--Yau varieties, which are maps from the Berkovich analytifications to their subsets called the essential skeletons \cite{MR2181810, MR3946280, MPS21, PS22}.

-In order to do it, we construct contraction maps from tropical varieties to IAMS, which preserve integral affine structures.
-We call them \emph{tropical contractions}.
+In order to study the relations between these three notions, we construct contraction maps from tropical varieties to IAMS, which preserve integral affine structures.
+We call the contraction maps \emph{tropical contractions}.
 The outline of the construction is as follows: Let $d$ and $r$ be positive integers.
 Consider a free $\bZ$-module $N'$ of rank $d$, and its dual $M':=\Hom (N', \bZ)$.
 Let further $e_1, \cdots, e_r$ denote the standard basis of $\bZ^r$, and $e_1^\ast, \cdots, e_r^\ast$ be the dual basis of $\lb \bZ^r \rb^\ast$.
 We set

 and $N_\bR':=N' \otimes_\bZ \bR$, $N_\bR:=N \otimes_\bZ \bR$, $M_\bR':=M' \otimes_\bZ \bR$, $M_\bR:=M \otimes_\bZ \bR$.
 Let $\lc \Delta_i \subset M'_\bR \rc_{i=1}^r$ $\lc \Deltav_i \subset N'_\bR \rc_{i=1}^r$ be lattice polytopes such that $\la m, n \ra=0$ for any $m \in \Delta_i$, $n \in \Deltav_j$ $(1 \leq i, j \leq r)$.
 We associate a stable intersection of tropical hypersurfaces in a tropical toric variety with these polytopes.
 We consider the cone $C$ in $N_\bR$ defined by